GSA/Section508.gov/_pages/acquisition/2018-05-29-buy-standards-exceptions.md

 - "Lawmakers and Policy Officials (law-policy)"
 resource-type: "Template"
 format: "Document (docx)"
+created: 2018-05-29
+updated: 2025-06-11
 ---

-When procuring information and communication technology (ICT), ensure your purchases conform to the [Revised 508 Standards][1] by clearly communicating the standards and exceptions that apply to **each item** in your solicitation.
+When procuring information and communication technology (ICT), ensure your purchases conform to the <a href="https://www.access-board.gov/ict/" target="_blank" class="usa-link--external">Section 508 Standards</a> by clearly communicating the standards and exceptions that apply to **each item** in your solicitation.
 ICT includes software, hardware, electronic content, support documentation & services.

 Use the template below, or develop your own format, when preparing a solicitation, statement of work, or other procurement document.

-  * [Applicable 508 Standards and Exceptions Chart - Template][2] (MS-Word, September 2017)
+  * [Applicable 508 Standards and Exceptions Chart - Template (DOCX)][1]

 ## **Examples**